victor5055/Book-Search-Engine/README.md

 I WANT to search for new books to read
 SO THAT I can keep a list of books to purchase

+This application is a MERN stack application which is a group of four technologies, that is:-

+MongoDB
+Express.js
+ReactJS
+Node.js

 [Deployed Application]()
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)